Zhangyi-Li/SC2006-PEM/README.md

 ## Overview

 This is a **Next.js** web application developed as part of the **NTU SC2006** course project.
-The application provides real-time monitoring of environmental conditions in Singapore's public parks, offering insights into air quality, temperature, humidity, and other key factors.
+The application provides real-time monitoring of environmental conditions in Singapore's public parks, offering insights into PSI, UVI, and Weather forecast of various parks.

 ## Features